rm-controls/rm_controllers/rm_calibration_controllers/README.md

 ### Hardware interface type

 + `EffortJointInterface` Used to send effort command to target joint to make it reach the calibration speed.
-+ `EffortJointInterface` Used to obtain the information of the target actuators offset, current position, the state of the whether it is stopped and the state of whether it is calibrated.
++ `ActuatorExtraInterface` Used to obtain the information of the target actuators offset, current position, the state of the whether it is stopped and the state of whether it is calibrated.

 ## Installation